 The Mayo Clinic says that there is more chance of a ganglion if there has been an injury to the area and more women get ganglions than men.
 In the authors personal experience, yoga teachers have an increased tendency for developing ganglions on their wrists as certain postures put increased pressure on the wrist joints.

 This post will look at how traditional Chinese medicine views ganglions and the type of acupuncture treatment that is is used on ganglions.
 The use of Chinese herbs applied externally onto ganglions will be discussed in a future post.

 What is inside a ganglion cyst?
 How is this looked at in terms of traditional Chinese medicine?

 When the cysts are drained there is a colourless, odourless, thick, clear and sticky substance.
 It consists of high-viscosity fluid comprised mainly of hyaluronic acid; with glucosamine, globulins and albumin.
 These are called phlegm nodules when classified according to traditional Chinese medicine diagnosis.
 Traditional theories state that phlegm can be in the lungs, muscles, bones and even in the brain.
 Phlegm can lodge in the joints causing ganglions.
-In fact classic literature says ” There is no place that phlegm cannot reach”
+In fact traditional Chinese classic literature texts say: “”

 How is the Spleen involved in the treatment of ganglions?

 Traditional Chinese medicine says that the spleen controls the four limbs and symptoms like cold hands and feet for example are due to a weakness in Spleen energy.
 Practitioners and authors Woitzik and Kissel, used electro-acupuncture on the acupuncture zusanli in the treatment on an ankle ganglion.
 This acupuncture point has the traditional use of tonifying the spleen.
 Even though this acupuncture point is below the knee and is nowhere near the ankle or wrist, it may still be selected to treat ganglions.